KSQL: History

 "Star FM" arrived on the two frequencies in Spring 1993, as the call letters KSRY and KSRI were picked up for the stations' hot adult contemporary format.

-One year later, the station at 107.7 MHz switched their call letters to KYLD in April 1994, but was already called "WiLD 107" since 1992 as a Rhythmic formatted station.
+One year later, the station at 107.7 MHz switched their call letters to KYLD in April 1994, but was already called "WiLD 107" since 1992, as a rhythmic formatted station.
 The KSOL call letters were put on then-co-owned 98.9 MHz frequency, with the format switching to urban adult contemporary.
 The south signal of 99.1 MHz became a simulcast of "WiLD 107" as KYLZ.

 Both KSOL and KYLZ were sold in August 1996.
-On August 15 of that year, KSOL switched to a Regional Mexican music format, and 99.1 MHz became KZOL, again a simulcast.
+On August 15 of that year, KSOL switched to a regional Mexican format, and 99.1 MHz became KZOL, again a simulcast.

-In April 2002, KSOL swapped call letters with KEMR (105.7 MHz) in San Jose, and shifted toward a Spanish-language adult contemporary approach, with 99.1 MHz becoming KZMR.
-When 105.7 MHz switched formats and call letters to KVVF, the KSOL call letters returned to 98.9 MHz, with 99.1 MHz redubbed KZOL.
+In April 2002, KSOL swapped call letters with KEMR (105.7 MHz) in San Jose, and shifted toward a Spanish-language adult contemporary approach consisting of Spanish Adult Hits, with 99.1 MHz becoming KZMR.
+When 105.7 MHz switched formats and call letters to KVVF, the KSOL call letters returned to 98.9 MHz, with 99.1 MHz becoming KSQL.

 The two station have simulcasted since 1990, with 98.9 MHz covering the north bay, and 99.1 MHz covering the far south bay.